 - Learn how to read, write, do math, speak Spanish, take tests, and manage their responsibilities.
 They learn how the past influences the present and how math, science, language, and culture shape and inform the world around them.

 Junior High Students Receive:

 - Individualized learning as the product of direct instruction, individual curiosity, and diverse experiences in the classroom, throughout our community, and beyond.

 - Positive peer pressure to conform to a respectful, responsible, supportive community.

-- The ability to transition to adulthood at their own pace, in a safe, inclusive environment where they can learn about, freely express, and explore their evolving identity.
+- The ability to transition to adulthood at their own pace and in a safe, inclusive environment where they learn about, freely express, and explore their evolving identity.